Illicit drug use in Ireland: Advocacy for law reform

 The political party People Before Profit (PBP) supports Ireland moving "towards the Portuguese Model to undermine criminal gangs".
 It also supports the immediate decriminalisation of the possession of drugs for personal use and low-level distribution.
 The Social Democrats also support the decriminalisation of drugs for personal use.
 Since 30 June 2023, Ireland's Labour Party has called for the "decriminalisation of users" in regards to drugs and supports the legalisation of cannabis for recreational and medicinal use in Ireland.

 In 2020, as part of the government formation negotiations with Fianna Fáil and Fine Gael, the Green Party have called for sweeping reforms of Ireland's drug laws.
 The Green Party stated that the criminalisation of drug consumption is a counter-productive policy that perpetuates business models of organised crime and fails to address the public health impact of drugs.
 They believe there is a more compassionate policy based on international best practice that could be introduced within existing constraints under international law.
 The Green Party stated that if they got into government, which they did, they would shift drugs policy from a criminal justice approach to a public health approach.
 In 2023, after ongoing lobbying by the Green Party and many others, the government officially announced that it would convene at Citizen's Assembly on Drug Use.

 In 2021, over 100 youth workers and former youth workers in the Republic of Ireland formed the Youth Workers Against Prohibition Ireland organisation and called for the legal regulation of all drugs in Ireland.
 The organisation is part of those who have signed an open letter criticising drug prohibition, which has also been signed by Irish Senators Eileen Flynn and Lynn Ruane.
 Signatories to the letter said that if drugs were legal and regulated the criminal market would be cut out and youth services, social services and medical services could treat the matter of drug addiction as a social, medical and health issue.

+Public opinion

+In a February 2023 poll by Red C of adults in Ireland, on the question of "Greater availability of currently illegal drugs but only for therapeutic or medicinal use", 70% responded "Support", 14% "Oppose", and 16% "Don't know".
+Regarding "Greater investment in services that reduce the health and social harms of problem drug use, such as supervised injection centres", 69% stated "Support", 12% "Oppose", and 19% "Don't Know".
+On "The decriminalisation of drugs for personal use", 50% stated "Support", 30% "Oppose", and 20% "Don't Know".